-The Requesting Hospital is also required to complete the Requesting Hospital Checklist for Sending/Receiving Ventilators (Form Three) upon receipt of the ventilator(s).
+The Requesting Hospital is also required to complete the Requesting Hospital Checklist for Sending/Receiving Ventilators (Requesting Hospital Checklist for Sending and Receiving Provincial Ventilators - 2021 - Final.pdf) upon receipt of the ventilator(s).
 Any malfunction or damage to the ventilator(s) noted while completing the checklist at the Requesting Hospital must be reported immediately to the Host Hospital Site Lead to begin discussion on how best to coordinate timely repair of the ventilator(s).

-Both the Host Hospital and Requesting Hospital should retain copies of these completed checklists for their records, and to provide if requested by CCSO or MOH.
+Both the Host Hospital and Requesting Hospital should retain copies of these completed checklists for their records, as these can be requested by CCSO or MOH at any time